henriqueambrosano/henriqueambrosano/README.md

 ## What I want to do next :thinking:
 - Improve all the languages that i already know(to become a better Full-Stack developer)
-- Larn Solidity and more about BlockChain development
+- Larn About machine learning and AI

 # GitHub stats & Top languages